rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

 contact: Name! * ContactInfo!
 ```

 Pointers (a.k.a Links) within and among Entities.
 Dot (.) notation is used to refer to an element of an entity such as its Id.
 NOTE: You cannot externally link to an entity that is not the aggregate root without going through the root.
+Short links, to another entity in the same aggregate entity, use a single dash and a greater than sign, ->.
+Long links, to another aggregate entity, use two dashes and a greater than sign, -->.

 ```yaml
 """